First drive: 2021 Kia Seltos rides in style

 Kia packs an 8.0-inch touchscreen with Apple CarPlay and Android Auto compatibility into every Seltos, which makes turning up the stereo an easy fix if it gets too loud inside.
 (The top Seltos SX gets a wide 10.3-inch version and premium audio instead of the 8.0-inch touchscreen.)

 Set against the wide-open everything of Texas, the Seltos brims with style and verve that most crossovers lack.
-It’s too early to say how well some of it will wear over time, but like the Soul the practicality and open space of the Seltos means that the outside fashion is far from being all hat and no cattle.
+It’s too early to say how well some of it will wear over time but like the Soul, the practicality and open space of the Seltos means that its outside fashion is far from being all hat and no cattle.

 Kia provided airfare and lodging so that we could bring you this first drive.